alauri/Aiven-web-monitor/README.md

 ## Start services

-Services can be started locally by using Docker.

-To start services run:
+*avmwm* can work locally for testing purposes with just the default configuration; services can be started with Docker:

     $ make services

-and to stop run:

     $ make services-down